Driving in Qatar?

 There are few road rules, so it should not be too hard to obey them:

-- You must be at least 18 years old to be driving in Qatar.
+- You must be at least 18 years old to drive in Qatar.

 - Qataris drive on the right-hand side of the road.

 Speed limits in Qatar appear to be optional; however, due to the increase in accidents and the awareness of police officers, speed cameras have been implemented along most roads.
-Be sure to read speed limit signs along the road.
-Fines for speeding are very high and it would be irresponsible of you to risk being caught while driving in Qatar.
-The penalty for mobile phone usage, for example, is 3,000 QAR.
+Be sure to read speed limit signs along the road, as the fines for speeding are very high.
+The penalty for mobile phone usage is 3,000 QAR.

 Another important bit of information concerning driving in Qatar which could be called an “unwritten rule” is road rage.
-It is very prevalent and you should be very careful not to succumb to it while driving in Qatar.
+It is very prevalent and you should be very careful not to succumb to it.
 Due to the vast cultural differences, you may quickly end up having offended a Qatari without having meant to.
-Therefore it is best to be calm and not let yourself get carried away while driving in Qatar.
-You should thus not take an offense to being overtaken by a speeding Qatari in a Hummer truck.
+Therefore, while driving, it is best to be calm and not let yourself get carried away.
+You should thus not take offense to being overtaken by a speeding Qatari in a Hummer truck.